dqops/dqo/docs/checks/column/nulls/not-nulls-percent.md

 ---
 # not nulls percent data quality checks

-Detects incomplete columns that contain too few non-null values.
-Measures the percentage of rows that have non-null values.
+Verifies that a column contains some null values by measuring the maximum percentage of rows that have non-null values.
- Raises a data quality issue when the percentage of non-null values is below *min_percentage*.
+ Raises a data quality issue when the percentage of non-null values is above *max_percentage*, which means that a column that is expected to have null values is
- The default value of the *min_percentage* parameter is 100.0, but DQOps supports setting a lower value to accept some nulls.
+ The default value of the *max_percentage* parameter is 0.0, but DQOps supports setting a higher value to verify that the percentage of null values is not above a threshold.

 ___